Connected Farming: Short Guide for Agribusinesses

 These issues (not to mention climate change and global warming) present an urgent need to reduce the food system's dependence on our environment.
 Consequently, the need for digital transformation and an evolutionary agricultural paradigm to keep up with the ever-growing global demand for more food and crop production is necessary to guarantee sustainable development.

-Smart farming technologies, connected agriculture, and precision agriculture are real options for approaching digital transformation and discovering alternative ways to fulfill such an increasing demand and meet global food supply needs.
+Smart farming technologies, connected agriculture, and precision agriculture are real options for approaching digital transformation and discovering alternative ways to meet the increasing demand and global food supply needs.
 Smart farming technologies involve integrating yield monitoring technology and data-driven connected agriculture applications to increase crop yield and the quality of food products.

 Connected agriculture involves planning, developing, and applying innovative IoT tools, including connected technologies and digital technologies in rural areas, fisheries, forestry, and livestock.
 IoT solutions are introduced to boost connected agriculture and rural development by improving access to valuable information, thus helping farmers who depend on connected agriculture make the best decisions possible and use available resources most efficiently and sustainably.